chickaroo/Bash_Workshop/1_command_line_exercise.md

 The shell separates commands and arguments based on whitespace.

-1. Create a directory named `bash_workshop` using the `mkdir` command and navigate into it using the `cd` command.
+1. Create a directory named `bash_workshop` using the `mkdir` command and **navigate inside this new directory using the `cd` command**.
 (Make sure you understand where this directory is within your general directory structure!)
 3. Run the `ls` command to observe the initial directory state.
 What do you observe?
-4. Use the `touch` command to create three files named `chipmunk1`, `chipmunk2`, and `chipmunk3` in a single command, ensuring there are different amounts of space (one, two, or more) between the arguments.
+4. Use the `touch` command to create three files named `chipmunk1.txt`, `chipmunk2.txt`, and `chipmunk3.csv` in a single command, ensuring to separate each argument (file name) with a whitespace.
+Watch the file endings here!
 5. Run `ls` again to confirm the files were created correctly.
-6.  **Reflect:** Did the varying amount of whitespace between the filenames affect how `touch` interpreted the arguments?
+6.  **Reflect:** Can you try to now make three different new files, this time separating them with varying numbers of white space? (e.g. `touch file1.txt             file2.txt`).
+Did the varying amount of whitespace between the filenames affect how `touch` interpreted the arguments?
+What does this mean for us when working with white spaces in the command line?

 ### Exercise 1.2: Globbing and Flag Usage